 - Finding Home by Sandra Markle

-7. Go for a bushwalk and search for koalas if they live in your local area.
+7. Search for koalas if they live in your local area

 Put your hiking boots on and make sure you take your binoculars.
 Koala bottoms high up in the trees can be hard to spot.
 Look for signs of koalas too.
 E.g. Koala poo droppings, footprints and tree scratching.